approov/shipfast-api-protection/README.md

 for the next shipment, the app first requests any pending shipment, so we will be presented with the shipment we grabbed using ShipRaider.
 Go ahead and try it out!

 Shippers are happy, ShipFast is not.
-A defence is needed.
+A defence is needed urgently.

 ### The First Defence

-It is clear from the first attack that ShipFast need to provide better protection of their API to ensure that only the genuine app is using it, and not a rogue alternative such as ShipRaider.
+It is clear from the first attack that ShipFast must provide better protection of their API to ensure that only the genuine app is using it, and not a rogue alternative such as ShipRaider.
 Some API requests are from the app, others are from the rogue website.
 The only way to distinguish these is by the ShipFast API